(Information updated December 2020)

 Our registered office is located on the 15th floor, 228 East 45th Street, New York NY 10017, U.S.A.

 Our supreme governing body is our Members’ Assembly, made up of delegates from the governing bodies of our 20 National Organisations.
 It decides on our Global Strategy, annual budget, financial statements and Global Policies.
 It also elects our International Board members.
-It is chaired by Joshua Liswood, who also chairs the International Board.
+It is chaired by Gunvor Kronman, who also chairs the International Board.

-The Members’ Assembly has two committees: the Audit and Compliance Committee (Andreas Buerge (Chair), Patsy Anderson, and Ann O'Brien) and the Nominating and Governance Committee (Julie Hamblin (Chair), Ranjan Chak, Olivier Lefebvre, Kazuyuki Mori and Carol Peasley).
+The Members’ Assembly has two committees: the Board Oversight Committee (Patsy Anderson (Chair), Ann O'Brien and Dorothee Ritz) and the Nominating and Governance Committee (Carol Peasley (Chair), Olivier Lefebvre, Kazuyuki Mori, Christine Bosse and Paula Salovaara).

 Our International Board, responsible for overseeing management of our affairs, is comprised of up to 11 individuals, 7 of whom must also sit on the governing bodies of National Organisations.
 The Board has responsibility to oversee the management of Plan International, Inc. by the Leadership Team.